-Before you take this examination you should know the definitions on pp. 9-10 of this study guide and the contents of the sections of the codes and standards listed below.
-The actual examination may not include questions on all of the listed sections and topics.

-The questions on the CNG Category 3 management-level (Retail/Wholesale Dealer) examination are not organized by topic as they are in this study guide.
+Before you take this examination you should know the definitions on page 9 of this study guide and the contents of the sections of the codes and standards listed below.
+The actual examination may not include questions on each of the listed sections and topics, and the examination questions are not organized by topic as they are in this study guide.